 Stuart-Shor saw an opportunity to tie the work she and her students do in Boston to a very different population, and in 2008, working with Kamau and with local hospitals, she was able to begin recruiting students to travel to Kenya to do hands-on field work at heart screening clinics.
 The inaugural trip happened that summer, and students have been visiting Kenya every year since.

 “First of all, it’s a service trip, where we try to help, try to understand the local culture, and partner with local organizations.
 Second, it’s an experience for students to learn about cross-cultural care.
-And finally, it’s a research opportunity.
-We can contribute to a sustainable solution for a real problem,” Stuart-Shor said, describing Kenya Heart and Sole’s objectives.
+And finally, it’s a research opportunity. \We can contribute to a sustainable solution for a real problem,” Stuart-Shor said, describing Kenya Heart and Sole’s objectives.

 “When I came to the U.S. and I heard about people from my village dying in Kenya, I knew I had to do something, to give back to my community and keep them from dying from preventable diseases,” Kamau added.

-On this year’s trip, 16 CNHS students, along with Stuart-Shor and a few advisers, spent their 10 days in Kenya touring hospitals, talking with Kenyan nursing students, helping to dispense medications for pain, diabetes, and hypertension to patients, and also screening large numbers of villagers for heart disease and diabetes.
+On this year’s trip, 16 CNHS students, along with Stuart-Shor and a few advisors, spent their 10 days in Kenya touring hospitals, talking with Kenyan nursing students, helping to dispense medications for pain, diabetes, and hypertension to patients, and also screening large numbers of villagers for heart disease and diabetes.
 The students got to meet Kamau’s family, see wildlife up close on a safari, and attend a final debriefing session with their Kenyan partners to discuss their findings and next steps.